 Change mail address for any tax, work or other subscriptions you have.
 This may act as a helpful reminder for payments you need to cater to.
 Also, there may be some deposits you need to follow up on after you move as they may not have been processed on time at the time of your move.

 Most importantly.
 Relax!
-You’ve moved in and it’s time to put the feet up and start to enjoy your new place!
+Once you’ve moved in, it’s time to put the feet up and start to enjoy your new place!

 Make your move